 This legislation provides for direct payments to individuals and unprecedented support to small businesses.

-We're going to keep our small businesses strong and our big businesses strong, and that's keeping our country strong and our jobs strong.
+We're going to keep our small businesses strong and our big businesses strong.

-This historic bill includes the following: 300 billion dollars in direct cash payments will be available to every American citizen earning less than $99,000 per year, $3,400 for a typical family of four.
+$300 billion in direct cash payments will be available to every American citizen earning less than $99,000 per year.

-So family of four $3,400.
+So family of four, $3,400.

 And then $350 billion in job retention loans for small businesses with loan forgiveness available for businesses that continue paying their workers.